philsstein/hanabIRC/README.txt

 * 2013-03-11 - Version 0.1.7 - notify channel works.
 If "notify_channel" given in the configuration file, that channel will get a notification when a new game begins (regardless of which channel it starts in.)
 * 2013-04-12 - Version 0.1.8 - sort discard pile, notes, and storms.
 * 2013-04-12 - Version 0.1.9 - Dicard pile display is more compact.
 Can add 5 or 10 rainbow cards (instead of just 5).
 Post-game action bug squashed.
 Do not prefix # to channel in !new if it is already there.
+* 2013-04-17 - Version 0.1.10 - Display table in same compact form as the discard pile.
+New command !stop immediately stops and scores the game.
+Only players can !stop a game.

 TODO: